filecash/filecash-docs/docs/reference/glossary.md

 ## Miner

-The Filecoin project uses the term _miner_ to refer to participants in the network who provide a service of value to a client.
-At present, the Filecoin specification recognizes two miner types: [storage miners](#storage-miner) and [retrieval miners](#retrieval-miner).
+The Filecash project uses the term _miner_ to refer to participants in the network who provide a service of value to a client.
+At present, the Filecash specification recognizes two miner types: [storage miners](#storage-miner) and [retrieval miners](#retrieval-miner).

 ## Pledged storage

-Storage capacity that a miner has promised to reserve for the Filecoin network via [Proof-of-Replication](#proof-of-replication-porep) is termed _pledged storage_.
+Storage capacity that a miner has promised to reserve for the Filecash network via [Proof-of-Replication](#proof-of-replication-porep) is termed _pledged storage_.

 ## Proof-of-Storage (PoSt)

 Many blockchain networks are underpinned by the notion that participants supply something of value to the blockchain - a contribution that is hard to fake, but which, if actually made, can be trivially verified.
 Blockchains based in this approach are often said to require "Proof-of-_X_", where _X_ is the valued contribution.
-The Filecoin blockchain values contributions of storage capacity; it is predicated upon a novel _Proof-of-Storage_ (PoSt) construction, distinguishing it from other blockchains that, as is most often the case, require a contribution of computing power.
+The Filecash blockchain values contributions of storage capacity; it is predicated upon a novel _Proof-of-Storage_ (PoSt) construction, distinguishing it from other blockchains that, as is most often the case, require a contribution of computing power.

-As a term, Proof-of-Storage refers to the design elements of the Filecoin protocol that allow one to guarantee (to some very high tolerance) that participants that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
-In fact, Filecoin's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a _particular piece of data_, without requiring that one have a copy of the file itself.
+As a term, Proof-of-Storage refers to the design elements of the Filecash protocol that allow one to guarantee (to some very high tolerance) that participants that claim to be contributing a given amount of storage are indeed fulfilling that pledge.
+In fact, Filecash's Proof-of-Storage construction provides for a much stronger claim, allowing one to efficiently verify that a participant is storing a _particular piece of data_, without requiring that one have a copy of the file itself.

 *Note*: "proof" here is used in an informal sense - typically, these proofs take the form of a probabilistic argument, rather than a concrete proof; that is, it might _technically_ be possible to convince other participants that one is making a contribution one is not, but the possibility is so vanishingly slight as to border on impossibility.

 ## Proof-of-Replication (PoRep)

-_Proof-of-Replication_ is a procedure by which a [storage miner](#storage-miner) can prove to the Filecoin network that they have created a unique copy of some piece of data on the network's behalf.
+_Proof-of-Replication_ is a procedure by which a [storage miner](#storage-miner) can prove to the Filecash network that they have created a unique copy of some piece of data on the network's behalf.

 ## Proof-of-Spacetime (PoSt)

-_Proof-of-Spacetime_ is a procedure by which a [storage-miner](#storage-miner) can prove to the Filecoin network they continue to store a unique copy of some data on behalf of the network.
-Proof-of-Spacetime manifests in two distinct varieties in the present Filecoin specification: [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) and [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).
+_Proof-of-Spacetime_ is a procedure by which a [storage-miner](#storage-miner) can prove to the Filecash network they continue to store a unique copy of some data on behalf of the network.
+Proof-of-Spacetime manifests in two distinct varieties in the present Filecash specification: [Window Proof-of-Spacetime](#window-proof-of-spacetime-windowpost) and [Winning Proof-of-Spacetime](#winning-proof-of-spacetime-winningpost).

 ## Quality-adjusted storage power